Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Introduction

 To address these challenges, we introduce \textbf{\textit{Med-R$^3$}}, a \underline{\textbf{\textit{Med}}}ical \underline{\textbf{\textit{R}}}etrieval-augmented \underline{\textbf{\textit{R}}}easoning framework driven by progressive \underline{\textbf{\textit{R}}}einforcement learning.
-For \textbf{\textit{C1}} and \textbf{\textit{C2}}, we perform a progressive RL to co-optimize the model’s retrieval and reasoning capabilities in three distinct stages: \textbf{(1) Stage 1: Reasoner Cultivation.} We begin by developing the model’s logical reasoning abilities when addressing medical questions. \textbf{(2) Stage 2: Retriever Awakening.} Building upon the reasoning capabilities acquired in Stage 1, we adaptively optimize the retriever to better align with the retrieval features of the knowledge base and external information utilization during the model's reasoning process. \textbf{(3) Stage 3: Joint Optimization.} Finally, we refine the coordination between retrieval and reasoning in models to enhance their collaborative performance in medical scenarios.
+For \textbf{\textit{C1}} and \textbf{\textit{C2}}, we first construct a medical training set of approximately 10K instances, each containing reference reasoning trajectories, and then we perform a progressive RL to co-optimize the model’s retrieval and reasoning capabilities in three distinct stages: \textbf{(1) Stage 1: Reasoner Cultivation.} We begin by developing the model’s logical reasoning abilities when addressing medical questions. \textbf{(2) Stage 2: Retriever Awakening.} Building upon the reasoning capabilities acquired in Stage 1, we adaptively optimize the retriever to better align with the retrieval features of the knowledge base and external information utilization during the model's reasoning process. \textbf{(3) Stage 3: Joint Optimization.} Finally, we refine the coordination between retrieval and reasoning in models to enhance their collaborative performance in medical scenarios.
 For \textbf{\textit{C3}}, we design specialized rewards tailored to the characteristics of medical reasoning at each training stage, encompassing aspects such as the coverage of entities and relations during the reasoning process, as well as the effectiveness of retrieval mechanisms that jointly consider the quality of medical evidence~\cite{sackett1996evidence} and the influence of retrieved documents within the overall reasoning trajectory.
+The main contributions are three-fold: